-Gallows Hill is on the edge of Penenden Heath today.
-Penenden Heath was the meeting and mote point in Kent as it is in the very centre.
-The word Penenden derives from the Saxon word for`punish` so this area has been used for execution and trails for hundreds of years.
+Gallows Hill is on the edge of Penenden Heath .
+Penenden Heath was the meeting and mote point in Kent as it is in the very centre of the county.
+The word Penenden derives from the Saxon word for`punish` and this area has been used for execution and trails for hundreds of years.
 There is a lot of history about this location including Witch burnings, infamous trails and battles.
 There was also a Gallows Wood and a Hangman`s Lane in the same location but today the whole place has been built over.
 There where three trees apparently at the top of Gallows Hill which where used for executions I looked but could find no trees old enough unfortunately.
 It was a struggle to find anything vaguely interesting and difficult to belief that this area is so seeped in history as there is no visible evidence or sense of it at all!

-Wandering around I choose a few spots one image seemed to mirror the hidden history of the place and the second photograph was the greenest area which was just a very small tract of overgrowth in the location which had previously been Gallows wood.
-The tree was the oldest tree I could find and had interesting twisted limbs, I find the BW version quite interesting it strikes me sinister somehow.
+Wandering around I choose a few spots, one image seemed to mirror the hidden history of the place and the second photograph was the greenest area which was just a very small tract of overgrowth in the location which had previously been Gallows wood.
+The tree was the oldest tree I could find and had interesting twisted limbs, I find the Black and white version quite interesting, it strikes me sinister somehow.